 No Federal health care program payment may be made for any item or service furnished, ordered, or prescribed by an individual or entity excluded by the OIG.
 The OIG has authority to exclude individuals and entities from federally funded health care programs and maintains the List of Excluded Individuals and Entities (LEIE).
-You can access the LEIE at https://exclusions.oig.hhs.gov on the Internet.

 The U.S. General Services Administration (GSA) administers the Excluded Parties List System (EPLS), which contains debarment actions taken by various Federal agencies, including the OIG.
-You may access the EPLS at the Systems for Award Management (SAM) website.
+You may access the EPLS on the System for Award Management (SAM) website.

-When looking for excluded individuals or entities, make sure to check both the LEIE and the EPLS since the lists are not the same.
-For more information, refer to $\underline{42 \text{ U.S.C.}}$.
-Section 1320a-7 and $\underline{42 \text{ Code of Federal Regulations Section 1001.1901}}$ on the Internet.
+When looking for excluded individuals or entities, check both the LEIE and the EPLS since the lists are not same.
+For more information, refer to 42 USC.
+Section 1320a-7 and 42 Code of Federal Regulations Section 1001.1901.